 Melissa Luna, Executive Director, GreenLight Fund

-Makeeba McCreary – Managing Director and Senior Advisor for External Affairs, Boston Public Schools
+Makeeba McCreary, Managing Dir. & Senior Advisor for External Affairs, Boston Public Schools

-Barbara Sullivan – Director of Education, Strategic Grant Partners
+Barbara Sullivan, Director of Education, Strategic Grant Partner

-The BAM Boston team will be supported by the Youth Guidance National Office in Chicago which includes the BAM Training Academy and the areas of Program Evaluation, Finance, Human Resources, IT, Communications and Development.
+The BAM Boston team is supported by the Youth Guidance National Office in Chicago which includes the BAM Training Academy and the areas of Program Evaluation, Finance, Human Resources, IT, Communications and Development